 Ingredients for the Best Bug for Killing Pesticide

-- 5 drops of Blue Dawn Dish Soap; not sure why the blue version is specifically called for, but it appears that everyone on the web says THAT is the one that works best (and it worked for me, so I’m not arguing it).
+- 3-4 drops – Blue Dawn Dish Soap; not sure why the blue version is preferred, but it works for me and is widely recommended, so I’m not arguing it.

 Added Oomf / Additional Bug-Killing Power

 Other oils.
 I have since stopped using different oils because the smells bothered me and I have generally decided that it’s better to use things that have been specifically tested on plants.
 Some of the concentrates may burn or harm plant leaves, so it becomes more experimental using these.
 Many of my plants are slower-growing orchids, and it can take them years to recover from toxic shock, so have abandoned these in favour of neem and mineral oil only.
 That said…others have had great success and some of those oils used include:

 Stinks—makes your whole house smell like cinnamon (which sounds nicer in theory than it does in practice).

 Directions for Applying this Home-Made Pesticide to Infested Plants

 - In a spray bottle mix the above ingredients.

 If using neem that is solid at room temp, start by adding 40% warm water, shaking it to blend the oils and water, then add the rest of the cooler water to top-up the spray bottle.

 - At each application shake before use.
 The oils will separate out over time and you need to re-distribute into the water before application.